RUC-NLPIR/RUC-NLPIR.github.io/_members/shuting-wang.md

   github: ShootingWong
 ---

 Shuting Wang is currently a Ph.D. candidate at the Gaoling School of Artificial Intelligence, Renmin University of China, where she is mentored by Prof. Zhicheng Dou.
-She earned Bachelor degree from Shandong University (2021).
-Her research interests include retrieval-augmented generation, large language models for information retrieval, session-based document ranking and personalized search.
+She earned a Bachelor’s degree from Shandong University (2021).
+Her research interests include retrieval-augmented generation, large language models for information retrieval, session-based document ranking, and personalized search.